zhe3145/NET/README.md

-dotNet
+.NET
 ======

-All we made for dotnet
+All we made for dotnet.

+Pavlik's archive with his app for university.